fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/download/download_status.md

 **Method:** `GET`

-This route gets the current status of a download job that _that has been requested_ with the `v2/download/awards/` or `v2/download/transaction/` endpoint _that same day_.
+This route gets the current status of a download job that that has been requested with the `v2/download/awards/` or `v2/download/transaction/` endpoint that same day.

 ### Query Parameters Description